GSA/digitalgov.gov/content/guides/accessibility-for-teams/_index.md

 * An understanding of the human need behind accessibility practices

 We focus on the issues most likely to impact government sites.
 These guidelines do not provide a comprehensive list of all possible issues.
 Your team will need additional resources and work to conduct manual audits to conform to the standards of [Section 508](https://www.section508.gov/) (which aligns with the [W3C Web Content Accessibility Guidelines (WCAG) 2.0 Level AA](https://www.w3.org/WAI/WCAG20/quickref/)), a law that ensures all web content is accessible to anybody with a disability.

+## How to use this guide

+- We recommend conducting accessibility testing throughout the design and development processes.
+- If you have project-specific questions, ask your agency’s accessibility team.